-For a connector w, it can be connected to at most $\ell_1$ dominator nodes and to some connectors.
-Each of these connectors p (within transmission range of w) should be directly connected to some dominator q, then the number of this kind of dominators q is bounded by $\ell_2$ .
-And, for each such dominator, it introduces at most $2\ell_2 + 5\ell_3$ connectors.
-So, the degree of w is bounded by a constant $\ell_1 + \ell_2(2\ell_2 + 5\ell_3)$ .
+For a connector w, it can be connected to at most 5 dominator nodes and to some connectors.
+Each of these connectors p should be directly connected to some dominator q, then the number of this kind of dominators q is bounded by l_2 .
+So the degree of w is bounded by a constant.

 The above lemma immediately implies that CDS is a sparse graph, i.e., the total number of edges is O(k), where k is the number of dominators.
-Moreover, the graph CDS' is also a sparse graph because the total number of the links from dominatees to dominators is at most 5(n-k).
-Notice that we have at most n-k dominatees, each of which is connected to at most five dominators.
-However, the degree of some dominator node in CDS' may be arbitrarily large since some dominator node could have many dominatees.
+Moreover, the graph CDS' is also a sparse graph because the total number of the links from dominatees to dominators is at most 5(n - k).
+Notice that we have at most n - k dominatees, each of which is connected to at most 5 dominators.
+The node degree in CDS is bounded, however, the degree of some dominator node in CDS' may be arbitrarily large.

 After we construct the backbone CDS and the induced graph CDS', if a node u wants to send a message to another node v, it follows the following procedure.
-If v is within the transmission range of u, node u directly sends a message to v.
+If v is within the transmission range of u, node u directly sends message to v.
 Otherwise, node u asks its dominator to send this message to v (or one of its dominators) through the backbone.
-Then, we show that CDS' (plus all implicit edges connecting dominatees that are no more than one unit apart) is a good spanner in terms of both hops and length.
-In the following proofs, we use $\Pi{G_b}(s,t)$ and $\Pi{G_l}(s,t)$ to denote the shortest hop path and the shortest length path in a graph G from node s to node t.
-Let $l(\Pi)$ and $h(\Pi)$ be the length and the number of hops of path $\Pi$ , respectively.
-The following proof was similar to that presented by Gao et al. [13].
-Alzoubi et al. also gave a similar proof for their method.
-However, our proof shows that, given any two nodes s and t, there is a unique path such that its length is no more than a constant factor of $l(\Pi{UDG_l}(s,t))$ , and its hops is no more than a constant factor of $h(\Pi{UDG_h}(s,t))$ .
+Then we show that CDS' (plus all implicit edges connecting dominatees that are no more than one unit apart) is a good spanner in terms of both hops and length.
+In the following proofs, we use $\Pi{G_h}(s, t)$ and $\Pi{G_l}(s, t)$ to denote the shortest hop path and the shortest length path in a graph G from node s to node t.
+Let $l(\Pi)$ and $h(\Pi)$ be the length and the number of hops of path Π respectively.
+The following proof was similar to that presented by Gao, et al. [14].
+However, our proof shows that, given any two nodes s and t, there is a unique path such that its length is no more than a constant factor of $l(\Pi{UDG_l}(s, t))$, and its hops is no more than a constant factor of $h(\Pi{UDG_h}(s, t))$.

-Lemma 5.
-The hops stretch factor of CDS' is bounded by a constant 3.
+Lemma 5: The hops stretch factor of CDS' is bounded by a constant 3.

-Proof.
-Assume the shortest hop path from s to t in UDG is $\Pi{UDG_h}(s,t) = v_1v_2...v_k$ , where $v_1 = s$ and $v_k = t$ , as illustrated by Fig. 5.
+PROOF.
+Assume the shortest hop path from s to t in UDG is $\Pi{UDG_h}(s,t) = v_1v_2...v_k$, where $v_1 = s$ and $v_k = t$, as illustrated by Figure 4.
 We construct another path in CDS' from s to t and the number of hops of this path is at most 3k + 2.